TyberiusPrime/mbf-fastq-processor/README.md

     thread_count = 12  # number of cores to use. default: -1 = all cores.
     block_size = 10_000 # how many reads per block to process
 ```

+Thread_count is in addition to the input & output threads,
+and controls how many concurrent 'processing' threads are used.

 # Todo

 ### demultiplex